n1zzo/tersicore/README.md

         session.add(track)

 If you need to remove the row linked to an existing object all you need is the `session.delete()` method.
-If you delete a Track object you'll remove each of its Resource objects automatically.
-If you delete each Resource object for a Track you'll remove the latter automatically too.
+If you delete a Track object you'll remove all of its Resource objects automatically.
+If you delete every Resource object for a Track you'll remove the latter automatically too.

     with db.get_session() as session: